Practitioner Patient FAQs

 How do I obtain help out-of-hours?

-The Practitioner Health Service is not an out of hours service, we are open Monday to Friday, 9am – 5pm. – will all admin still be located in the London office?
-Should it be 8am-8pm and 8am-2pm on Saturdays
+NHS Practitioner Health is not an out of hours service, we are open Monday to Friday, 9am – 5pm.

 How are records kept?